emmanguyenling/emmanguyenling.github.io/_pages/projects.md

 I use a combination of in-depth corpus analysis, computational modeling, behavioral experiments in order to investigate these questions.

+Here, you will find research materials that I have made accessible to the public broken down into behavioral experiments, computational modeling, and corpus research.
+I have also provided the appropriate citations should you wish to make use of this work.
+If you have any questions, please feel free to contact me.

 <!-- pages/projects.md -->